leaningtech/labs/sites/browserpod/src/content/docs/12-guides/02-setup-portal.md

 ## Notes

-- The portal URL is the address your users should open.
+- The Portal URL is the address your users should open.
-- The `port` value is the internal port inside the pod that triggered the portal.
+- The `port` value is the internal port inside the Pod that triggered the Portal.
-- If multiple servers listen on different ports, you will receive a callback for each portal.
+- If multiple servers listen on different ports, you will receive a callback for each Portal.